GevosoftOfficial/OpusDocumentation/README.md

 ### 1.  _Adding_ notes:

-To add a note click on the big oragne ***Add*** button.
-This will make a new section apear where you can add a title and a note.
-When you are done filling out the text simply click the green ***Save*** button.
-To cancel adding mode click on the red ***Cancel*** Button.
+To add a note tap on the big orange ***Add*** button.
+This will make a new section appear where you can add a title and a note.
+When you are done filling out the text simply tap the green ***Save*** button.
+To cancel adding mode tap on the red ***Cancel*** button.

 ### 2. _Adding_ notes with your _voice_:

 If you want to add a note in a rush you can add it with 2 taps and your voice, here is how:
-Longclick the big organe ***Add*** button and the phone will tell you that voice mode is activated.
+Hold in the big orange ***Add*** button and the phone will tell you that voice mode is activated.
 First add a title, after speaking out the title stay quiet for a few seconds and the app will continue to adding the note text.
-To save click the green ***Save*** buttton.
-And to cancel the red ***Cancel*** button.
+To save tap the green ***Save*** buttton, and to cancel tap on the red ***Cancel*** button.
 (In future updates you will be able to save the note handsfree too.)

 ### 3. _Editing_ notes:

-To edit a saved note click the oragne ***My Notes*** button and a list with your notes titles will pop up (To go back tap your phones 'back' button).
-To oen a note click on it and it will first show up in a read only mode, but to edit it click on the ***Edit*** button.
-When you are done editing click the green ***Save*** button.
-To cancel click the red ***Cancel*** button.
+To edit a saved note tap the orange ***My Notes*** button and a list with your notes titles will pop up (to go back tap your phones 'back' button).
+To open a note tap on it and it will first show up in a read only mode, but to edit it tap on the ***Edit*** button.
+When you are done editing tap the green ***Save*** button.
+To cancel tap the red ***Cancel*** button.

 ### 4. _Checking_ and _archiving_:

-In opus you can't delete a note just archive and overwrite it. _Archiving_ and _Checking_ is basicly the same thing.
-Say you have created a note called 'Buy milk' after you have completed the task (in this case to buy milk) open the note from ***My notes*** and click ***Check*** to mark the note or task as done and move it from _My Notes_ to the _Archive_ (Witch you can acces by clicking on the oragne ***Archive*** button on the top of the screen).
-You can allso check the note from editing mode ;) ***Warning!
-The archive only stores the lastly checked note witch means that if you have a note archived and check another one the old note will be overwrited by the new one and it will be lost!*** If you want to restore a archived note just click on 'Archive' click on the note you want to restore, a new UI area will pop up with the actions 'Restore' and 'Cancel' To restore click 'Restore' and the npte will be removd from the archive and moved to 'My Notes'.
+In opus you can't delete a note just archive and overwrite it. _Archiving_ and _Checking_ is basically the same thing.
+Say you have created a note called 'Buy milk' after you have completed the task (in this case to buy milk) open the note from ***My notes*** and tap ***Check*** to mark the note or task as done and move it from _My Notes_ to the _Archive_ (Which you can access by tapping on the orange ***Archive*** button on the top of the screen).
+You can also check the note from editing mode ;) ***Warning!
+The archive only stores the lastly checked note which means if you have a note archived and check another one the old note will be overwritten by the new one and it will be lost!*** If you want to restore an archived note just tap on 'Archive', tap on the note you want to restore, a new UI area will pop up with the actions 'Restore' and 'Cancel'.
+To restore tap 'Restore' and the note will be removed from the archive and moved to 'My Notes'.

 ### 5. _Settings_ Info

-To acces the settings click on the oragne ***Settigns*** Button and the settings options will pop up.
+To access the settings tap on the orange ***Settigns*** button and the settings options will pop up.
 The settings includes the following options (at least for now):
 - Open _My Notes_ on startup
-- Reset the apps stored files (saved notes)
+- Reset the app's stored files (saved notes)

-_Oppen My Notes On Startup_:
+_Open My Notes On Startup_:

-If the option is set to ***ON*** every time you open the app it will automaticly open _My Notes_, But if it is set to ***OFF*** the app will work normaly and you will have to manualy open _My Notes_ by clicking ***My Notes*** (see point nr: 3's start)
+If the option is set to ***ON*** every time you open the app it will automatically open _My Notes_, but if it is set to ***OFF*** the app will work normally and you will have to manually open _My Notes_ by tapping ***My Notes*** (see point nr: 3's start).

-_Reset the apps stored files_ <br>
+_Reset the app's stored files_ <br>
-If you click this button a warning will show up and warn you, but to reset you will have to long click the red ***Reset*** button.
+If you tap this button a warning will show up and warn you, but to reset you will have to hold in the red ***Reset*** button.
 ## ***Warning!
-By resetting you will delet all your notes and they will be lost forever!***
+By resetting you will delete all your notes and they will be lost forever!***
 <br>
 <br>
 <br>